Standards assure safe and effective care that is based on current evidence. Standards define good practice and set out expectations for practice.

 Nursing Workforce Standards

-The RCN has created Nursing Workforce Standards to explicitly set out what must happen within workplaces to ensure the delivery of safe and effective patient care.
-These are grouped into three key themes:
+The RCN Nursing Workforce Standards are a set of 14 standards that are grouped into three key themes:

 As a registered nurse, it is expected that you will know and understand your responsibilities to ensure that: